 If you are considering how to get out of permanent alimony, then the paying spouse must obtain a court order.
 They can start the procedure by submitting a “petition for termination of spousal support” to their local family law court.

-How to Stop, Reduce or Avoid Paying Alimony
+How to Terminate, Reduce or Avoid Paying Alimony

 Whichever condition you may wish to latch upon to terminate or reduce alimony, note that the burden of proof is on you to show that your case is “more likely than not,” or 51% more likely.